git-developer/autosuspend/README.md

     # Password for access to the Tvheadend REST API
     TVHEADEND_PASSWORD=hts

+All other values are optional.

-It is possible to work with an existing user, but I recommend to create a dedicated one.
+It is possible to work with an existing Tvheadend user, but I recommend to create a separate account to keep things clear.
 The following rights are required:

 * Web Interface
 * Admin
 * Video Recorder

+Details on the configuration of system activity can be found in the [Ubuntu users wiki](https://wiki.ubuntuusers.de/Skripte/AutoSuspend/) (german).

 ##Links
 * [AutoSuspend](https://wiki.ubuntuusers.de/Skripte/AutoSuspend/)